reesvarney/OpenChat/README.md

 This is the data that each extension can access.

 #### `controller.messageListener`
-This handles messages which can be both read and sent by the extension.
+This is an event emitter which can be used to read messages being sent and send messages itself.

-##### Events:
+##### Reading messages sent by the client
 ```js
 messageListener.on('newMessage', function(data){
 ```
-This is triggered when a new message is sent from someone using the client.

 ```
 data =  {
   message_content // The content of the message